 Organisations that are facing, or are striving to avoid crisis, really do not want to be sold products or services in the traditional way.
 The truth is, they never did.
 But now more than ever, they want and need solutions to their urgent and most pressing problems.
 But, unbelievably, too many sales and marketing messages out there have not yet changed.
 They fail to reflect the new reality.
 And they do not reflect the new need.

 This failure to understand, or respond to the what has clearly become a completely different world, will be terminal for many selling companies.
 They will go out of business either quickly, or slowly and painfully over the next year or so.

-It is time for companies to reinvent the way that they go to market.
-It is time for them to help their existing and prospective customers survive in their own volatile, uncertain, complex, and ambiguous worlds, like never before.
+It is time for companies that wish to succeed in this new world to reinvent the way that they go to market.
+It is time for them to focus on helping existing and prospective customers survive in their own volatile, uncertain, complex, and ambiguous worlds.

-Value or Critical Commodity?
+Transformational Value or Critical Commodity?